-Key Consolidated depot building and operational functions Mixed operational and community depot functions New waste facility incorporating and enclosing existing CA facility New face to railway edge New site access the Civic Amenity facility to reflect new treatment directives.
+- ---- Site boundary - Consolidated depot building and operational functions - Mixed operational and communitydepot functions - New waste facility incorporating and enclosing existing CA facility - Mew face to railway edge - New site access the Civic Amenity facility to reflect new treatment directives.

-Improvement and intensification of the site's waste function and enclosure of space.
+Improvement and intensification of the site's waste function and enclosure of

-Consolidation and intensification of existing depot uses to make efficient use of line.
+Consolidation and intensification of existing depot uses to make efficient use of space.